paf31/purescript-thermite/docs/README.md

 ### Types

-    newtype Action eff state a
+    data Action eff state a

     type ActionResult state a = { value :: a, state :: state }